 This post contains affiliate links.
 Read the full disclosure here.

-How Much Does A Bath Towel Weigh?
-Many factors have to be considered to figure out the average weight of bath towels, however, the average bath towel should weigh between 500- 700 grams which translates to 1.1 pounds to 1.6 pounds.
+Many factors have to be considered to figure out the average weight of bath towels, however, the average bath towel weighs between 500- 700 grams which translates to 1.1 pounds to 1.6 pounds.

 Factors that affect the weight of towels

 Below are some of the factors that should be considered while purchasing a towel to determine the perfect fit for you.
-Let’s get after it—
+Let’s get into it.

 It is basic logic that the bigger an object is, the heavier it is, applying that same logic to towels— the size differences in the towels are directly proportional to the weight.